What are the Responsibilities of the Visiting Committee?

 - Demonstrate interpersonal qualities needed to conduct a successful site visit

 - Demonstrate familiarity with the AAM Accreditation process

 What are the Performance Expectations?

 Visiting Committee members must meet a certain standard of performance in order to be effective and to maintain Accreditation’s credibility and accountability.
-See our eligibility criteria for details.
+See the Site Visit Expectations.